SynthForensics: Benchmarking and Evaluating People-Centric Synthetic Video Deepfakes: Benchmark Construction: Extended Details

 \subsection{Structured Prompt Generation and Adaptation Details}

 Our prompting strategy addresses a critical challenge in multi-generator benchmarking: architecture-specific prompt alignment.
-The five generative models selected for SynthForensics, Wan2.1~\cite{wan2025wan}, SkyReels-V2~\cite{chen2025skyreels}, Self-Forcing~\cite{huang2025selfforcing}, CogVideoX~\cite{yang2024cogvideox}, and MAGI-1~\cite{teng2025magi}, are trained on distinct captioning distributions (e.g., SkyReels-V2 favors cinematic descriptors at the start, while Wan2.1 prioritizes action verbs).
+The eight generative models selected for SynthForensics, Wan2.1~\citep{wan2025wan}, SkyReels-V2~\citep{chen2025skyreels}, Self-Forcing~\citep{huang2025self}, CogVideoX~\citep{yang2024cogvideox}, MAGI-1-Distilled~\citep{teng2025magi}, LTX-2.3~\citep{hacohen2026ltx}, Helios-Distilled~\citep{yuan2026helios}, and daVinci-MagiHuman-Distilled~\citep{chern2026speed}, are trained on distinct captioning distributions; for example, SkyReels-V2 favors cinematic descriptors at the start, while Wan2.1 leads with stylistic and framing descriptors.
 A static, monolithic caption would fail to elicit optimal performance across all models.
-To address these diverse requirements while ensuring semantic consistency and high visual fidelity, we developed a comprehensive two-stage protocol covering both positive and negative conditioning.
+To address these diverse requirements while ensuring semantic consistency and high visual fidelity, we developed a comprehensive protocol covering both positive and negative conditioning.